HarshCasper/Rotten-Scripts/Track Data Usage/readme.md

 import time
 import threading
 import subprocess as sp
-from tkinter import *
-from tkinter import messagebox
 ```

 The ```os``` module in python provides functions for interacting with the operating system.
 OS, comes under Python's standard utility modules.
 This module provides a portable way of using operating system dependent functionality.